nicnosis/iu-courses/j463/gfx-syllabus.md

 This course is rich in content and skill levels vary widely among students.
 The instructor reserves the right to amend this syllabus to better match the needs of a given class.

 ### Final Grade
 The instructor reserves the right to adjust your final grade based on effort and participation.

-This is very uncommon.
+This is very uncommon and only applies to extenuating circumstances.

 ## Tentative Schedule
 A given class of students can differ widely in skills and teaching needs, so schedule is subject to change.